What Are Pearly Penile Papules?

 Do PPP Need Treatment?

-Both responses are valid.
+Both choices are personal.

 When Should You See a Doctor?

-Consider medical advice if the bumps are:
+Consider professional medical advice if bumps are:

 - Painful